kafkayash/SRAM_parametric_testing/README.md

 **NOTE:**

-I have not yet updated the code to for the following functionalities:
+I have not yet updated the code for the following functionalities:
 1. It does to generate a seperate spice file for each iteration.
 2. The manual SNM calculation is not integrated into spice file yet but however its not that hard, for anyone wishing to add the SNM calculation you can refer the following paper and update the given formulas into the ```.control``` block of spice file.
 ##  Related Research